Stuycs-K/finalproject-10-turkedjiev-adrian-mancini-helen/DEVLOG-Helen.md

 - used same recursive logic to find parts of a line that need to be parsed again for other commands
 - implemented LOLCODE parsing for variable assign, variable instantiate, print commands
 - also added mod to math

+### 2025-05-30 - 2025-06-2 - HOMEWORK: issues with math function
+- needs recursion on both sides of "AN" but need to find how to identify (when there are multiple "AN"s in a statement)